Executive Summary:

 It’s also important to practice caution when introducing Manuka honey into your child’s diet due to potential allergies and never serve honey to children under one year of age.

-Start by introducing only a little bit at a time.
 While rare, it always pays to be cautious, just in case!
 Some signs of an allergic reaction to honey may include:

 - Hives